romain-grecourt/helidon-docs/src/se/metrics/micrometer.md

 whether the request matches up with the associated meter registry.
 The first pairing that accepts the request returns the response.
-You will need to take advantage of this if your application uses additional meter registries beyond what Helidon automatically provides *and* you want those meter registries reflected in the output from the `/micrometer` REST endpoint.
+You will need to take advantage of this if your application uses additional meter registries beyond what Helidon automatically provides, *and* you want those meter registries reflected in the output from the `/micrometer` REST endpoint.